andreacfromtheapp/freesound-credits/README.md

 [above table](#supported-daws) and the [extra steps](#extra-daws-steps) section in mind for any extra information.

-## Extra DAWs steps
+## Extra DAWs Steps

-### Renoise extraction
+### Renoise Extraction

 Extract with `unzip your_project.xrns` first.
 Once unzipped, you will find a `Song.xml` file and a `SamplesData` directory containing each `Instrument`.

 ## Contributing

-Thanks for your help improving the project! :balloon: Happy to have you!
-Peruse the [contributing guide](./docs/CONTRIBUTING.md) to help you get involved in the project.
+Thanks for your help improving the project.
+Happy to have you.
+See the [contributing guide](./docs/CONTRIBUTING.md) to get involved in the project.